-Zoo Interpretation Intern
+Zoo Exhibit Interpretation Intern

 (Fall, Spring and Summer)

-Company Description: Butterfly Pavilion combines science education with interactive fun to teach visitors about invertebrates and conservation.
+Organization Description: Butterfly Pavilion combines science education with interactive fun to teach visitors about invertebrates and conservation.
 Invertebrates- animals without backbones, make up 97% of all animal species on the planet!
 Our zoo is designed to showcase the diversity of these small wonders, their habitats, and the big role they play in ensuring the health of our environment.
-Five immersive exhibits, including a tropical rainforest filled with 1600 free-flying butterflies, provide visitors of all ages with an unforgettable experience.
+Five immersive exhibits, including a tropical rain forest filled with 1600 free-flying butterflies, provide visitors of all ages with an unforgettable experience.
 We are the zoo of small wonders and BIG experiences!

 Mission: Butterfly Pavilion’s mission is to foster an appreciation of invertebrates while educating the public about the importance of conservation of threatened habitats in the tropics and around the world.